meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 - If deploying via the Python SDK or CLI, ensure the `--agent-identity` flag or identity configuration is enabled.

-## Challenge 4: Ingress & Egress Security with Agent Gateway and Model Armor
+## Challenge 4: Bouncer at the Gate

 ### Introduction